curran/udcvis/0.1/README.md

-# The Universal Data Cube Visualization System
+# The Universal Data Cube Visualization System v0.1

-So far this repository contains a collection of small programs that demonstrate specific concepts, technologies, or techniques for creating interactive graphical applications using HTML5 and JavaScript.
+This repository contains a collection of small programs that demonstrate specific concepts, technologies, or techniques for creating interactive graphical applications using HTML5 and JavaScript.
 Here they are: